xaviermiel/MultiSub/docs/SPENDING_LIMIT_MECHANISM.md

 #### 6.3.3 Severity: LOW (Mitigated)

-**Mitigation**: Yield and rewards only become acquired if they result from a transaction by this subaccount within the 24h window.
+**Mitigation**: Yield and rewards only become acquired if there's a matching deposit by the same subaccount to the same protocol within the 24h window.

 - Passive yield accrual (just waiting) does NOT become acquired
-- Only explicit claim/harvest transactions within 24h qualify
+- Only CLAIM transactions matched to deposits within 24h qualify (same rule as WITHDRAW)
-- Churning is mitigated because the yield must be actively claimed by the subaccount
+- Churning is mitigated because the yield must be linked to a recent deposit
 - The 24h window ensures old positions don't accumulate unlimited free tokens

 ---